-The Company filed a registration statement on August 2, 2016, which was declared effective on August 8, 2016 to satisfy the requirements under the registration rights agreements with the purchasers of its common stock and warrants prior to June 30, 2016.
+The Company filed registration statements, which was declared effective to satisfy the requirements under the registration rights agreements with the purchasers of its common stock and warrants prior to April 6, 2017.
+The final closing under the April 6, 2017 Private Placement occurred on December 31, 2017.
+The Company has estimated the liability under the registration rights agreement at \$-0- as of December 31, 2017.